TabDDPM: Modelling Tabular Data with Diffusion Models: Experiments

 \textbf{Datasets.} For systematic investigation of the performance of tabular generative models, we consider a diverse set of $15$ real-world public datasets.
 These datasets have various sizes, nature, number of features, and their distributions.
 Most datasets were previously used for tabular model evaluation in \citep{zhao2021ctab, gorishniy2021revisiting}.
 The full list of datasets and their properties are presented in \autoref{tab:dataset_info}.

-\textbf{Baselines.} Since the number of generative models proposed for tabular data is enormous, we evaluate TabDDPM only against the leading approaches from each paradigm of generative modelling.
+\textbf{Baselines.} Since the number of generative models proposed for tabular data is enormous, we evaluate TabDDPM only against the leading approaches from each paradigm of generative modeling.
 Also, we consider only the baselines with the published source code.

-\begin{itemize} \item \textbf{TVAE} \citep{xu2019modeling} --- the state-of-the-art variational auto-encoder for tabular data generation.
-To the best of our knowledge, there are no alternative VAE-like models that outperform TVAE and have public source code. \item \textbf{CTABGAN} \citep{zhao2021ctab} --- a recent GAN-based model that is shown to outperform the existing tabular GANs on a diverse set of benchmarks.
-This approach cannot handle regression tasks. \item \textbf{CTABGAN+}\citep{zhao2022ctab} --- an extension of the \textbf{CTABGAN} model that was published in the very recent preprint.
-We are not aware of the GAN-based model for tabular data that is proposed after \textbf{CTABGAN+} and has a public source code. \item \textbf{SMOTE} \citep{chawla2002smote} --- a ``shallow'' interpolation-based method that "generates" a synthetic point as a convex combination of a real data point and its $k$-th nearest neighbor from the dataset.
+\begin{itemize} \item \textbf{TVAE}~\citep{xu2019modeling} --- the state-of-the-art variational auto-encoder for tabular data generation.
+To the best of our knowledge, there are no alternative VAE-like models that outperform TVAE and have public source code. \item \textbf{CTGAN}~\citep{xu2019modeling} --- arguably the most popular and well-known GAN-based model for synthetic data generation. \item \textbf{CTABGAN}~\citep{zhao2021ctab} --- a recent GAN-based model that is shown to outperform the existing tabular GANs on a diverse set of benchmarks.
+This approach cannot handle regression tasks. \item \textbf{CTABGAN+}~\citep{zhao2022ctab} --- an extension of the \textbf{CTABGAN} model that was published in the very recent preprint.
+We are unaware of the GAN-based model for tabular data proposed after \textbf{CTABGAN+} and has a public source code. \item \textbf{SMOTE}~\citep{chawla2002smote} --- a ``shallow'' interpolation-based method that "generates" a synthetic point as a convex combination of a real data point and its $k$-th nearest neighbor from the dataset.
 This method was originally proposed for minor class oversampling.
-Here, we generalize it and apply it to synthetic data generation as a simple sanity check. \end{itemize}
+Here, we generalize it to synthetic data generation as a simple sanity check, i.e., a new synthetic sample is "generated" by interpolating two samples from the same class.
+For regression problems, we split data into two classes by the median of the target variable. \end{itemize}